fossasia/eventyay-tickets/doc/administrator/configure.rst

        - The config file ``/etc/pretalx/pretalx.cfg``
 5. Sensible defaults

-This page explains the options by configuration file section and notes the corresponding environment variable next to it.
+This page explains the options grouped by configuration file sections.
+You'll find the environment variable next to their corresponding settings.
 A config file looks like this:

 .. literalinclude:: ../../src/pretalx.example.cfg
    :language: ini